Friends of St Michael’s

 The church is a listed Victorian building; assisted disabled access is available via movable ramps at the West Door.

-To support the Friends events and activities, please give generously via the church’s MyDonate facility.
+To support the Friends events and activities, please contact the Treasurer or Vicar.
 Thank you!

 Dr Nigel Browne

 We first came to St Michael's on Christmas Day 2001.
 The choir consisted of Tamsin and Richard Parker, and we were offered mince pies with clotted cream and sherry after the service.
 Within a fairly short time we had joined the choir, and then when Charles Argall resigned I was asked to take on the job of organist.
-This would have been about 2003/4, so I have been organist at St Michael's for about 10 years.
+This would have been about 2003/4, so I was organist at St Michael's for about 15 years.

 Relationship to St Michael's